andrew/ultimate-awesome/README.md

 - [awesome-forensics](https://github.com/alphaSeclab/awesome-forensics) - Awesome Forensics Resources.
 Almost 300 open source forensics tools, and 600 blog posts about forensics.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
-- [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
-All you should know about Flutter development!.
 - [awesome-monte-carlo-tree-search-papers](https://github.com/benedekrozemberczki/awesome-monte-carlo-tree-search-papers) - A curated list of Monte Carlo tree search papers with implementations. .
 - [awesome-nlp-sentiment-analysis](https://github.com/haiker2011/awesome-nlp-sentiment-analysis) - :book: 收集NLP领域相关的数据集、论文、开源实现，尤其是情感分析、情绪原因识别、评价对象和评价词抽取方面。.
 - [awesome-SLAM-list](https://github.com/OpenSLAM/awesome-SLAM-list) - Awesome-SLAM-list.